Jacky222334/GCLS-CAT2/manuscript/manuscript_consolidated_final_clean.md

 **Results**: The G-GCLS demonstrated excellent internal consistency (Cronbach's alpha = .78-.90) and replicated the seven-factor structure of the original scale.
 Factor analysis revealed strong correspondence with the English version, particularly for the Chest (alpha = .84), Genitalia (alpha = .90), and Social Gender Role Recognition (alpha = .88) subscales.
 The data-driven exploratory factor analysis yielded good model fit (RMSEA = 0.054, 90% CI [0.048, 0.060]; TLI = 0.907) and explained 58.0% of total variance.
 Between-group comparisons showed distinct patterns of gender-affirming intervention utilization, with high rates of hormone therapy (97.3% AMAB, 96.8% AFAB) and notable differences in surgical procedures.

 **Conclusion**: The results support the G-GCLS as a reliable and valid instrument for assessing gender congruence and life satisfaction in German-speaking transgender and gender diverse populations.
-The scale's robust psychometric properties and clinical utility make it suitable for both research and healthcare settings.
+The scale's robust psychometric properties and clinical utility make it suitable for both research and healthcare settings. **Open-source implementation and advanced computerized adaptive testing (CAT) algorithms are available at https://github.com/Jacky222334/GCLS-CAT2**

 _Keywords:_ gender congruence, life satisfaction, scale validation, transgender health, psychometrics